Rct567/FrequencyMan/README.md

 ### Example 1
 Reorders a single deck.
 This will only match cards with note type `Basic` located in deck `Spanish`.
 It will also use the [default ranking factors](#default-ranking-factors).

 The content of the cards and all the ranking metrics will be analyzed per '[language](#language-data-id)'.
-The result of this will be combined to determine the final ranking of all new cards.
+The result of this will be combined to determine the final ranking of all new cards in the defined target.

 ```json
 [